The Bankrate promise

-Mortgage rates rose a bit this week but remain near record lows.
-The average rate on 30-year mortgages edged up to 3.05 percent from 3.03 percent last week, according to Bankrate’s weekly survey of large lenders.
+In a bit of hopeful news for the housing market, mortgage rates continue to pull back.
+The average rate on 30-year mortgages fell to 6.27 percent this week from 6.3 percent the previous week, according to Bankrate’s national survey of large lenders.

 The 30-year fixed mortgages in this week’s survey had an average total of 0.37 discount and origination points.